On homogeneous Hermite-Lorentz spaces: Subgroups of

 \subsubsection{Non-amenable case}

 $H$ is a semi-direct product $(S \times C) \ltimes R$ (up to finite index) where $S$ is semi-simple with no compact factor, $C$ is compact semi-simple, and $R$ is the (solvable) radical.
+Observe that $R$ must be precompact.
+Indeed, if not, from the above proof, the fixed point set $F$ of $R$ in $\partial_\infty X$ has cardinality 1 or 2.
+Since $R$ is a normal subgroup of $H$, $F$ is preserved by $H$.
+By connectedness, $H$ fixes each of the points of $F$, hence $H$ is contained in a parabolic group, and is thus amenable.

-From above, $R$ must be compact, since otherwise $H$ would be contained in a maximal parabolic group (which is amenable).
-This implies that the semi-direct product is in fact direct (up to finite index).
+This implies that the semi-direct product is in fact direct, up to finite index ($H$ acts by conjugacy on the the compact torus $\bar{R}$.
+But the identity component of the automorphism group of a torus is trivial).
 Let us say that $H$ is a product $S \times C^\prime$ where $C^\prime$ is precompact.
 We now investigate $S$ and come back later on to $S \times C^\prime$.
 Observe first that $S$ is simple.
 Indeed, if $S = S_1 \times S_2$, then any non-elliptic $f \in S_2$, will centralize $S_1$, which implies $S_1$ has a fixed point at $\partial_\infty X$ and hence amenable.